evanwill/get-git-b/content/1-github.md

 - Settings tab:
     - "Manage access" is used to add collaborators using their GitHub user name.
     - To delete a repository scroll down to the bottom to find the delete button.
+- [github.dev Web Editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor) is a browser-based text editor that you can open to edit any repository by pressing `.` or changing the URL from "github.com" to "github.dev".
+It basically a light-weight version of [Visual Studio Code](https://code.visualstudio.com/) that can be used without installing anything.

 {% capture resources %}
 ### GitHub

 - [GitHub Guides](https://guides.github.com/){:target="_blank" rel="noopener"} provide handy reference, see [Hello World](https://guides.github.com/activities/hello-world/){:target="_blank" rel="noopener"} for an introduction.
 - [GitHub Learning Lab](https://lab.github.com/){:target="_blank" rel="noopener"} provides in depth interactive lessons.
+- [GitHub Education](https://education.github.com/) provides resources and benefits for educational use of GitHub.

+### GitHub Organizations

+A [GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) is a useful tool to collaborate with a group or to brand, organize, and manage a set of related repositories as a group.
+Orgs can help ensure continuity in situations when members may move on from a project or lab.

+GitHub organizations are NOT a separate account or profile, but are a group of users, i.e. you can’t log in as an Org.
+One or more persons can be the Owner with full admin control over the org including managing members.

+To start an organization, click the plus sign icon on the upper right of the GitHub menu bar and select "Create organization".
+Once created, add members!

+Now, when creating a new repository, all members can use the "owner" dropdown option to create the repository under the organization (instead of their own account).
+Repositories owned by the Org will be accessible and managed by the Owner accounts.
+They stay with the Org even if the original creator leaves the Org.

 ### Markdown